 Most people want to retire on their own terms.
 For some of you, this will mean staying on in Singapore or another country in the region – for lifestyle reasons, for example – rather than returning to your home country.
 But careful financial planning is required when it comes to retirement for expats.
-Here, ANDREW TALBOT of Expat Financial Planning, part of Globaleye Group, provides tips on building your nest egg while abroad.
+Here, ANDREW TALBOT of Expat Financial Planning, provides tips on building your nest egg while abroad.

 As an expat, you may be subject to uncertainty in your work: for example, the need to move country at a moment’s notice.
 Also, many overseas employers don’t offer the conventional pension schemes that you’d normally receive in your home country – and you may not be eligible for a local retirement fund.
 You also need to look at how you’re going to build your retirement income if you can’t continue to pay into your pension back home.